< PREV | NEXT > | INDEX | SITEMAP | GOOGLE | LINKS | UPDATES | BLOG | EMAIL | HOME

 Atlas updated a quantity of Mirages, apparently including both South African machines and some obtained quietly from Israel and possibly some other foreign sources, to the Cheetah standard, with variants including:

 There was some interest in re-engining the Cheetahs with Russian Klimov RD33-type turbofans, similar to the engines used on the MiG-29, and one Cheetah D was fitted with the Klimov engine on a trial basis.
-However, South Africa has updated their fighter force with the Swedish SAAB 39 Gripen lightweight fighter and all Cheetahs are now out of service.
-Twelve were sold to Ecuador -- ten Cheetah C and two Cheetah D machines -- to be refurbished and delivered in late 2011.
+However, South Africa updated their fighter force with the Swedish SAAB 39 Gripen lightweight fighter, and all Cheetahs are now out of service.

 BACK_TO_TOP